nh-server/switch-guide/docs/extras/nandrestore.md

 - Your `BOOT0` and `BOOT1`
 	- If you're missing any of the files above, ask for further help in the [Nintendo Homebrew](https://discord.gg/C29hYvh) Discord server.
 - The <a href="https://github.com/CTCaer/hekate/releases/" target="_blank">Hekate</a> Payload
-- A microSD card larger than 32gb
+- A microSD card larger than 32GB

 ### Instructions:

-Before we start, check if you have a tree of folders called `backup/[8 Character NAND id]/restore` on your sd card.
+Before we start, check if you have a tree of folders called `backup/[8 Character NAND id]/restore` on your microSD card.

-!!! warning "If you don't see a backup or [8 Character NAND id] folder on your sd card:"
+!!! warning "If you don't see a backup or [8 Character NAND id] folder on your microSD card:"
 	This means you do not have a nand backup, it is highly recommended you make one as soon as possible.
 Follow the steps below to make one.

-	1. Launch the latest Hekate payload on your switch.
+	1. Launch the latest Hekate payload on your Switch.
 	2. Navigate to `Tools > Backup eMMC > eMMC BOOT0 & BOOT1` and let it do its thing.
 	3. Wait for the process to complete.
-When it's completed, you now have a `backup/[8 Character NAND id]/restore` folder on your sd card.
+When it's completed, you now have a `backup/[8 Character NAND id]/restore` folder on your microSD card.
 Continue with step 1 of the guide.

-1. Copy your `rawnand.bin` (combined or in 15 or 30 parts), `BOOT0`, and `BOOT1` to the `backup/[8 Character NAND id]/restore` folder on the sd card.
+1. Copy your `rawnand.bin` (combined or in 15 or 30 parts), `BOOT0`, and `BOOT1` to the `backup/[8 Character NAND id]/restore` folder on the microSD card.
-2. Put your sd card into your switch, and launch Hekate.
+2. Put your microSD card into your Switch, and launch Hekate.
 3. Navigate to `Tools > Restore eMMC`.
 Select `Restore eMMC BOOT0 & BOOT1`.
 Wait for this process to complete.
 4. In that same menu, select `eMMC RAW GPP` and wait for the process to complete.
 This will take a very long time to complete.